 HD 25-C II – 70 Ohm impedance with three meter coiled cable and straight plug.

 HD 25-13 II – 600 Ohm impedance with three meter cable and straight connector.

 HD 25-SP II – The cheap version of the HD 25, no split headband; 85 Ohm impedance; different driver.
 This is the one that sounds different and is not recommended.

 So basically, don’t bother with the old models.
 Vendors are trying to sell them for a ridiculous amount.
 The new model (named HD 25 Professional), is a lot less, and you’re still getting that same great sound from the previous versions.
 In fact, overall the signature of this headphone has remain unchanged since 1987, with a few exceptions that are noted above.

 Sound that blows many other headphones in this price range out of the water.
 Built to last like Duralast.
 Engaging sound, though can be very fatiguing after awhile.
 Comfortable at first, but you will need somewhat frequent rest periods.
 Aggressive, in your face sound that reveals a lot about the music.
 Can be picky about source material.
 Make sure you’re listening to a good recording!
 320 kbps should be sought after here.

 I love the clarity and crisp detail that the HD25’s provide.
 They really do most everything right, and I haven’t been this excited about a pair of headphones since I purchased the M50’s in early 2013.

 It’s definitely a sound that will initially excite the snot out of you.
 It’s aggressive, dense, and provides an incredible amount of detail.
-The headphones themselves are comfortable and durable, but you may find yourself taking a break every so often.
+The headphones themselves are extremely durable, but as far as comfort and intensity of the sound goes, you may find yourself taking a break every so often.